Brain injury: Head injuries

 A coup injury occurs under the site of impact with an object, and a contrecoup injury occurs on the side opposite the area that was hit.

 Brain injuries are commonly caused by impacts to the head, such as coup and contrecoup injuries, penetrating head injuries, diffuse axonal injuries and blast injuries.
 In these cases the injuries are referred to as traumatic brain injuries, or TBIs.

-A coup injury occurs when a moving object strikes the head and causes the brain to hit the side of the cranium that hit the object.
-A contrecoup injury occurs when the head strikes a stationary object, causing the brain to rebound and hit the side of the cranium opposite the object.
-Both coup and contrecoup injuries cause contusions to the affected area of the brain.
-Contrecoup injuries are more severe than coup injuries.
+In a coup injury, the head is struck by an object, causing the brain to hit the side of the cranium that hit the object.
+In a contrecoup injury, an object comes into collision with the head; the brain bounces back from the impact and hits the side of the cranium opposite the object.
+Both coup and contrecoup injuries cause contusions to the affected area of the brain, but contrecoup injuries are more severe than coup injuries.

 A diffuse axonal injury is caused by shearing forces on the brain that lead to lesions in the brain's white matter tracts.
 These shearing forces are seen in cases, such as traffic accidents, in which the brain had a sharp rotational acceleration, and are caused by the difference in density between white matter and grey matter.

 Penetrating head trauma results from gunshot wounds, stabbings and other incidents in which an object breaches the skull and the dura mater.
-The object, while creating a hole in its path, produces sonic and pressure waves that create temporary cavitations, which expand and retract, leading to haemorrhages and haematoma.
+The object, along its path of motion, creates cavitations; haemorrhages and haematoma result when the cavitations expand and retract.
 It is the most lethal form of traumatic brain injury, as 70-90% of victims die before reaching the hospital.

-Blast injuries originate from explosions and are divided into primary (injuries from the blast wave itself), secondary (wounds from shrapnel), tertiary (nonpenetrating projectile impacts and injuries from falls) and quartenary (other injuries, such as burns).
+Blast injuries originate from explosions and are divided into primary (injuries from the blast wave itself), secondary (wounds from shrapnel), tertiary (nonpenetrating projectile impacts and injuries from falls) and quaternary (other injuries, such as burns).
 Head injuries sustained close to a blast's epicenter are largely fatal, but those sustained from a distance are often mild or moderate.